ProtoconNet/protocon-general-doc/docs/run/run.rst

 .. note::

-    If already saved block data is found, an error ``environment already exists: block=0`` occurs.
+    If there is already a saved block data,, an error ``environment already exists: block=0`` occurs.
 To reset the error and ignore it, run it by adding the ``--force`` option.

     ``$ ./mc --log-level info init ./tutorial.yml --force``